-If you’re applying to a conservative company or work in a formal industry (think finance, healthcare, or law), include a full heading: Your name and address, followed by a space, the date, followed by another space, and the company name and address.
+If you’re applying to a conservative company or work in a formal industry — like finance, healthcare, or law — include a full heading: Your name and address, followed by a space, the date, followed by another space, and the company name and address.

-But if you’re applying to a less formal place (like HubSpot!), simply write your name and email address, followed by a space, and the company name and email address.
+But if you’re applying to a less formal place, you can probably get away with simply writing your name and email address — followed by a space and the company's name and email address.

 Your intro paragraph should highlight why you’re a great fit.
-It’s a high-level overview, rather than a complete overview of your work history and qualifications, so keep it under four sentences.
+It’s a high-level overview, rather than an in-depth exploration of your work history and qualifications, so keep it under four sentences.

 The standard cover letter opening line is something along the lines of: